vacp2p/rfc/content/docs/rfcs/56/README.md

 ### Community Leave Flow

-1. A peer requests to leave a Community by sending a "CommunityRequestToLeave" message to the Community.
+1. A member requests to leave a Community by sending a "CommunityRequestToLeave" message to the Community.
 2. The Community owner MAY accept or reject the request.
 3. If the request is accepted, the Community owner removes the member from the Community metadata, and publishes the updated Community metadata.